langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

 The first one is
 > hx-post (hxPost): <https://htmx.org/attributes/hx-post/> : the url of the endpoint that will process the action (you can also use hx-put or hx-patch)

 The next one depends if data is server data or client data.
 If data is server data, a synthetic attribute called jsonVals is used:
 > jsonVals

 The value of this attribute is the result of calling JsonConvert.SerializeObject(obj), where obj is an instance of the class defining the data.
 See FavoriteCounter and FollowCounter components for examples.

-If data is client data, two attributes are needed:
+If data is client data, two more attributes are needed:
 1. hx-vals: <https://htmx.org/attributes/hx-vals/> : a string containing serialized JSON.

 2. x-bind (AlpineJs): <https://alpinejs.dev/directives/bind>